Klnder/aboutMe/README.md

 ## About Me website

-I build a website about me, with a little game in JS
+I build a website about me, with a little game in JS using alert and confirm.

 ### Author: Jeremy Merlin